Dragongoat/Assistop/README.md

  - Jacob Pawek
  - Garrett Welton

-Assistop is a IoT governer.
-It is designed to enhance the security of home assistance integrated within Smart Homes.
+Assistop is an IoT governer.
+It is designed to enhance the security of home assistants integrated within Smart Homes.
 When a user is not at home, it disables the assistants from being able to make critical changes.